 You may feel sadness, grief and pain for the loss of your health.
 You may feel sad about all the changes you need to make to take care of your heart.
 You may be afraid you will not be able to make them.
 You might be worried you will disappoint your healthcare team and your family if you cannot make these changes.
-You may
+You may be spending too much time alone, cry easily and not take any pleasure in doing what you used to enjoy.
+You may feel your heart disease has stolen a part of you and nothing will ever be the same.

 And you are right!
 Your heart disease has changed you forever.
 The sadness you are feeling is different from clinical depression.
 It is part of getting used to coronary artery disease and usually goes away as you learn to live with your new reality.
 Clinical depression lasts longer, takes over your life and needs treatment.
-See Recognizing and dealing with depression, page 95.
+See Recognizing and dealing with depression, page 91.